Homeless individuals with complex needs

 - Felagsbustadir Social Housing should buy nine adjacent apartments for women where 24-hour service will be provided

-- Felagsbustadir Social Housing should buy 11 apartments to be allocated in accordance with the philosophy of Housing First
+- Félagsbústaðir Social Housing should buy 11 apartments to be allocated in accordance with the philosophy of Housing First

 Expenditures

-The cost for housing resources for homeless people with many and complex service needs and people with alcohol and substance use problems has increased significantly over the past decade.
+The cost for housing solutions for homeless individuals with complex needs and people with alcohol and substance abuse problems has significantly increased over the past decade.
 In 2010, it was just under 200 million kr. a year but in 2019 it was over 730 million kr. and it is estimated to exceed 1,200 million kr. in 2020.

 Missing Chart